mrbid/Borg-ER-3/README.md

 * Adjust dials by left click and drag or hover and scroll mouse 3 in the Y axis.
 * BIQUADS are executed from left to right, first BIQUAD 1, then 2, then 3.
 * You can use the **Load** button to reset any changes since your last **Save**.
-* You can mouse 3 Y axis scroll zoom the oscilloscope, right click to reset zoom.
+* You can mouse scroll zoom the oscilloscope, right click to reset zoom.

 ## Build Instructions
 ```